We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It provides a short online hearing test in a quiz-style format.
 A person answers questions about their hearing using the multiple choices provided.

 Then, the website requests the person’s name and email address, so it can send the results and recommend a local hearing clinic to visit.

-Healthy Hearing acknowledges that their online test is no replacement for a thorough diagnostic examination from a professional.
+Healthy Hearing acknowledges that its online test is no replacement for a thorough diagnostic examination from a professional.